 The proposed action may modify the way the fishery is prosecuted, but most likely negative effects will only result if effort increases above threshold levels; this is only likely if Alternative 1 is selected.
 Preferred Alternative 2 and Alternative 3 would likely maintain the fishery at current or, at most, high moratorium levels, and more likely lower levels.
 Therefore, these alternatives would be expected to have less effects on the physical environment as shrimp permit numbers and active shrimping vessels may decrease over time.
-The effects would be greatest with Alternative 1 because shrimping could increase; therefore, bottom contact with gear could increase.

-4.1.2 Direct and Indirect Effects on the Biological Environment
+4.1.2 Direct and Indirect Effects on the Biological Environment keep bycatch to acceptable levels.

-Effort in the shrimp fishery is closely monitored to not exceed bycatch limits, so if the number of permits were to change, this monitoring could effectively limit how the fishery is prosecuted to keep bycatch to acceptable levels.
 Amendment 14 (GMFMC 2007) established a target effort level in specific areas of the western Gulf ((statistical zones 10-21, 10-30 fathoms (60 to 180 feet)) to protect juvenile red snapper.
 This target was originally set at 74% less than the effort in the benchmark years of 2001-2003, but reduced in 2012 to 67% less than the benchmark years because the red snapper rebuilding plan was proceeding as planned.
 If effort in the area increases above this target, selected areas of the exclusive economic zone (EEZ) must be closed to shrimp fishing.
 In 2011, the effort level for the area exceeded the original target effort level; however, it was just below the new target effort level, which was in the process of being implemented.
 Any increase in effort over that level would exceed the target and trigger closures.
 In 2014, the effort level was just 0.1% below the target level that would trigger closures (R. Hart, presentation to the Council, October 2015).